MaximKitsenko/MaximKitsenko.github.io/_posts/2015-05-27-Jmeter-quick-start.md

 ![_config.yml]({{ site.baseurl }}/images/2015-05-27-Jmeter-quick-start/3.png)

 But 1 request can't overload our server and we should increase requests quantity.
 There are a lot of ways to do it (Jmeter is very flexible tool =) ).
 We can add requests in same manner as we did before.
-This way requests will be started sequentially, we can send requests in a loop, also we can start sending requests in parallel or combine all these methods.
+This way requests will be started sequentially, we can send requests in a loop, also we can start sending requests in parallel or combine all these methods (like i will do below).
 We will add loop to send 'SyncSale' request many times.
 Each time we will change request body.
 For example we can send first request with saleItemPrice = 1, next request can be saleItemPrice=2 and so on.
 Lets assume we want to send 10 commands, so the last request will have saleItemPrice = 10 in the request's body.
 When we call GetSaleStatus we should check that response contains salePrice==10.
 You can change logic and add some variations for this test.
 For example instead of changing item's price for 1 sale you can change sale id in each request and set saleItemPrice to random number.
 Or you can create loop inside another loop.
 In this case you can update X sales Y times.
 You can check each sale from the loop by 'GetSaleStatus' or only check the last sale.
 The way you will choose depends from your imagination and goals.

 ![_config.yml]({{ site.baseurl }}/images/2015-05-27-Jmeter-quick-start/4.png)

+At this moment we have test that sequentially updates sale (or many sales), waits and checks that server sends responses with correct data.
+As you can notice there is no parallelization and this test still can't overload server with requests that we send sequentially.

+We can tell to Jmeter to execute one test many times in parallel within specified time range or send these requests in many threads many times or even send them endlessly.
+As we did with loops we can configure our requests to be unique for one thread or be the same for all threads.
+Since from Jmeter point of view, each of the threads is a user.
+We can provide unique credentials for each of the threads by specifying them in simple text files, or leave credentials hard coded for all threads.